Jrophoff/urban-octo-telegram/README.md

 #### By Jordan Ophoff

-#### Fixed the codebase so that it followed accessibility standars so that the site is optomized for search engines.
+#### Fixed the codebase so that it follows accessibility standards so that the site is optimized for search engines.

 ## Technologies Used